Lights attached, bike prepped and route planned. Out the door. Foot in one pedal and then the other. Into the darkness you go.

 Before setting out for any ride, let alone one at night, it’s a good idea to check your bike is in working order.
 You don’t want to be that person fixing a mechanical with a bike light between your teeth!

 Assessing tyres and brakes is the bare minimum you should do.
-Ensure you’re carrying everything you usually would for a day ride.
+Ensure you’re carrying everything you usually would for a day ride, including a multiool, a small pump and a tyre repair kit.
 A mobile phone and some cash should also help if something goes wrong.

 5. Watch for temperature drops